Call or Email Tracey between 9am & 5pm on weekdays : 0404 673355

 • A personal assistant to handle the legwork of visiting shops, testing furniture comfort, feeling fabrics, and checking colours on your behalf.

-• They thoroughly research suppliers, materials, products, and prices to ensure that every choice for your home aligns perfectly with your needs and budget.
+• They thoroughly research top suppliers, materials, products, and prices to ensure that every choice for your home aligns perfectly with your needs and budget.

 • You’ll get access to wholesale and trade-only suppliers, whom the general public cannot buy from (more bespoke and better prices).